 - high blood triglyceride levels

 Stop taking JENTADUETO and call your doctor right away if you have pain in your stomach area (abdomen) that is severe and will not go away.
 The pain may be felt going from your abdomen through to your back.
 The pain may happen with or without vomiting.
 These may be symptoms of pancreatitis.

 What is JENTADUETO?

-JENTADUETO is a prescription medicine that contains 2 diabetes medicines, linagliptin and metformin.
-JENTADUETO can be used along with diet and exercise to help control blood sugar in adults with type 2 diabetes when treatment with both linagliptin and metformin is appropriate.
+- JENTADUETO is a prescription medicine that contains 2 diabetes medicines, linagliptin and metformin.
+JENTADUETO can be used along with diet and exercise to lower blood sugar in adults with type 2 diabetes when treatment with both linagliptin and metformin is appropriate.

-- JENTADUETO is not for people with type I diabetes.
+- JENTADUETO is not for people with type 1 diabetes.

 - JENTADUETO is not for people with diabetic ketoacidosis (increased ketones in the blood or urine).